SCECcode/pycsep/paper.md

 For government officials and the public to act on real-time forecasts of earthquakes, the seismological community needs to develop confidence in the underlying scientific hypotheses of the forecast generating models by assessing their predictive skill.
 For this purpose, the Collaboratory for the Study of Earthquake Predictability (CSEP) provides cyberinfrastructure and computational tools to evaluate earthquake forecasts.
-Here, we introduce pyCSEP, a Python package to help earthquake forecast developers embed model evaluation into the model development process.
+Here, we introduce `pyCSEP`, a Python package to help earthquake forecast developers embed model evaluation into the model development process.
 The package contains the following modules: (1) earthquake catalog access and processing, (2) data models for earthquake forecasts, (3) statistical tests for evaluating earthquake forecasts, and (4) visualization routines. `pyCSEP` can evaluate earthquake forecasts expressed as